FanaticPythoner/PythonAdvancedHTTPReverseShell/README.md

 # PythonAdvancedHTTPReverseShell
 Advanced python HTTP reverse shell made for Hacking Competition purpose.
 I am not responsible of what you do with this tool or any consequence/damage that can occur if you use it for illegal purpose.

 This reverse shell works on any network that have the port 80 open.
 That being said, It can be extremely usefull.
 It was tested in a closed network, not over the whole internet.
-However, It will work over the internet, all you have to do is change the variables values of ATTACKER_IP, ATTACKER_PORT (AttackerSide.py) and ATTACKER_IP_URL (VictimSide.py).
+However, It will work over the internet, all you have to do is change the variables values of "*ATTACKER_IP*" (AttackerSide.py) and "*ATTACKER_IP_URL*" (VictimSide.py).
 More details below.

 ### Language: ###